 Maria Kallin, a nature photographer from the city of Stockholm.
 She loves to capture the wonderful artsy feel in the flowers and says she almost draws inspiration from a lot of photographers out there.
-Maria’s pictures start to speak a dream with the subtle colors and innocent contrasts, a self learnt photographer who had this ardent love for flowers and nature right from her childhood.
+Maria’s pictures start to speak of a dream with the subtle colors and innocent contrasts, a self-learned photographer who had this ardent love for flowers and nature right from her childhood.

 To add more to this beautiful post, we have some floral answers too.